 - Now, you are ready!

-There was a consensus that in addition to knowing the Showtime Mindset activation steps, naming and reframing our own triggers was hugely powerful in giving us control and a sense that we can choose our responses to people’s behavior rather than be in intimidated or abused by those behaviors, and to be placed in a ‘reactive mode’ where we might say and do the less-desirable things in the situation, despite what our professional brain knows is the correct response to the person in front of us.
+There was a consensus that in addition to knowing the Showtime Mindset activation steps, naming and reframing our own triggers was hugely powerful in giving us control and a sense that we can choose our responses to people’s behavior – rather than to be intimidated or abused by those behaviors – and to be placed in a ‘reactive mode’ where we might say and do the less-desirable things in the situation, despite what our professional brain knows is the correct conflict management response to the person in front of us.

 Dynamis provides a comprehensive conflict management training programme which spans the whole spectrum of encounters in a hospital environment.
-In this series of posts, our Director of Training reflects on key ideas in addressing conflict in the hospital.
+In this series of posts, our Director of Training reflects on key ideas in addressing conflict and reducing violence in the hospital.